 And most importantly, you can make a strong decision on whether now is actually the right time to change your site, or whether you could save money and get a big return on investment by fixing the issues first.
 Nine times out of ten, we think this is the best strategy.

 The website technical audit typically takes between four and ten days to complete per website.
-Our day rate is £750 + VAT, so that's approximately £3,000 - £7,000 + VAT.
-The exact price depends on the complexity of the audit and what you'd like to include or exclude.
+The exact duration depends on the complexity of the audit and what you'd like to include or exclude.

 How will we get the fat return on investment?